MarkusLund/snake/README.md

 Solution: Download and install python from python.org as this is probebly an issue with the homebrew-version.

-## README form source project

-Snake

-This project contains the following files:
+## Files

+1. agent.py : Edit this to implement the meat of the DQN algorithm
-1. snake_env.py : run this and you can play the game Snake by yourself
+1. snake_env.py : Here you can edit the state and rewards given.
-2. agent_1.py : run this and a Deep Reinforcement Learning Agent will learn to play snake
-3. plot_script.py : plotting the results of the agent
-4. requirements.txt : you will need some Python packages, like turtle, TensorFlow and Keras before you can run the scripts, install these first
+1. train.py : Train your model
+1. play_snake.py : Play snake and check if your requirements are in place.
+1. test.py : Test your saved models.
+Eg. python test.py 1043(id) 650(total_reward) (models stored in models/{timestamp}/{total_reward})